genesis-community/cf-genesis-kit/MANUAL.md

   - `stemcell_os`
   - `stemcell_version`

-## Sizing & Scaling Parameters
+## VM Scaling Parameters

   Defaults are as per `cf-deployment`

-  - `nats_instances` - How many NATS message bus nodes to deploy.

-  - `diego-cell_instances` - How many Diego Cells (runtimes) to deploy.
-    (`cell_instances` from v1.x will be translated to this value during deployment)

-  - `diego-api_instances` - How many Diego BBS nodes to deploy.
-    (`bbs_instances` from v1.x will be translated to this value during deployment)

-  - `uaa_instances` - How many UAA nodes to deploy.

-  - `scheduler_instances` - How many Diego auctioneers to deploy.
-    (`diego_instances` from v1.x will be translated to this value during deployment)

-  - `api_instances` - How many Cloud Controller API nodes to deploy

-  - `router_instances` - How many gorouter nodes to deploy.

-  - `cc-worker_instances` - How many cc-worker nodes to deploy.

   - `adapter_instances` - How many scalable syslog VMs to deploy.
     (`syslogger_instances` from v1.x will be translated to this value during deployment)

+  - `api_instances` - How many Cloud Controller API nodes to deploy

+  - `cc_worker_instances` - How many cc-worker nodes to deploy.

+  - `credhub_instances` - How many credhub nodes to deploy.

   - `doppler_instances` - How many doppler nodes to deploy.

-  - `log-api_instances` - How many loggregator / traffic controller nodes to deploy.
+  - `diego_api_instances` - How many Diego BBS nodes to deploy.
-    (`loggregator_instances` from v1.x will be translated to this value during deployment)
+    (`bbs_instances` from v1.x will be translated to this value during deployment)

-  - `tcp-router_instances` - How many TCP router nodes to deploy.

-  - `credhub_instances` - How many credhub nodes to deploy.
+  - `diego_cell_instances` - How many Diego Cells (runtimes) to deploy.
+    (`cell_instances` from v1.x will be translated to this value during deployment)

   - `haproxy_instances` - How many HAProxy instances to deploy.
 Defaults to `2`, only valid if `haproxy` feature enabled.

+  - `log_api_instances` - How many loggregator / traffic controller nodes to
+    deploy.  (`loggregator_instances` from v1.x will be translated to this value during deployment)

+  - `nats_instances` - How many NATS message bus nodes to deploy.

+  - `router_instances` - How many gorouter nodes to deploy.

+  - `scheduler_instances` - How many Diego auctioneers to deploy.
+    (`diego_instances` from v1.x will be translated to this value during deployment)

+  - `tcp_router_instances` - How many TCP router nodes to deploy.

+  - `uaa_instances` - How many UAA nodes to deploy.

+## VM Sizing

+Upstream `cf-deployments` only supports three vm types: minimum, small and small-highmem.
+To fine-tune these vms for each instance type, you can use the
+following:

+  - `adapter_vm_type` - What type of VM to deploy for the scalable syslog adapter. (`syslogger_vm_type` from v1.x will be translated to this value during deployment).
+    Recommend `1 cpu / 2g mem`.

+  - `api_vm_type` - What type of VM to deploy for the nodes in the Cloud Controller API cluster.
+Defaults to `api`.
+    Recommend `2 cpu / 4g mem`.

+  - `cc_worker_vm_type` - What type of VM to deploy for the cc-worker nodes.
+    Recommend `1 cpu / 2g mem`.

+  - `credhub_vm_type` -  What type of VM to deploy for the credhub nodes.
+    Recommend `1 cpu / 2g mem`.

+  - `diego_api_vm_type` - What type of VM to deploy for the Diego BBS nodes. (`bbs_vm_type` from v1.x will be translated to this value during deployment)
+    Recommend `1 cpu / 2g mem`.

+  - `diego_cell_vm_type` - What type of VM to deploy for the Diego Cells (application runtime).
+These are usually very large machines.
+    (`cell_instances` from v1.x will be translated to this value during deployment)
+    Recommend `4 cpu / 16g mem`.

+  - `doppler_vm_type` - What type of VM to deploy for the doppler nodes.
+    Recommend `1 cpu / 2g mem`.

+  - `nats_vm_type` - What type of VM to deploy for the nodes in the NATS message bus cluster.
+Defaults to `nats`.
+    Recommend `1 cpu / 2g mem`.

+  - `log_api_vm_type` - What type of VM to deploy for the loggregator traffic controller nodes.  (`loggregator_vm_type` from v1.x will be translated to this value during deployment) Recommend `2 cpu / 4g mem`.

+  - `router_vm_type` - What type of VM to deploy for the gorouter nodes.
+    Recommend `1 cpu / 2g mem`.

+  - `errand_vm_type` - What type of VM to deploy for the smoke-tests errand.
+Defaults to `errand`.
+Recommend `1 cpu / 2g mem`.

+  - `schedulet_vm_type` - What type of VM to deploy for the Diego orchestration nodes (not the cells, the auctioneers). (`diego_instances` from v1.x will be translated to this value during deployment) Recommend `2 cpu / 4g mem`.

+  - `tcp_router_instances` - What type of VM to deploy for the TCP router nodes.
+    Recommend `1 cpu / 2g mem`.

+  - `uaa_vm_type` - What type of VM to deploy for the nodes in the UAA cluster.
+    Recommend `2 cpu / 4g mem`.

 ## Networking Parameters